-Learn how to make cold brew coffee with this simple cold brew coffee recipe and step-by-step photo tutorial.
-It is SO easy, and so good!!
+Learn how to make cold brew coffee with this step-by-step video tutorial and recipe!

 It’s no secret that my home away from home is my beloved coffee shop next door.
 My friends and I joke that it’s kind of like our own little “Central Perk” from Friends.
 Anytime I walk in the door, it’s pretty much guaranteed that I’ll see at least a few friendly faces I know, often many of those fellow entrepreneurs in the neighborhood who hang out there at the same time each day to be pretend “co-workers” and keep each other company and bounce small business ideas off one another while we work.
 Which I love.
 I also love the fact that anytime the guys behind the counter see me, they know — whether it’s the hottest day in the middle of July, or if we’re in the midst of a December blizzard — that my “regular” drink order will be the same: